 Environmental and Social Proposals

-Mr. Ganem next discussed key practical points relating to the shareholder proposal process, such as the need to retain envelopes to establish the date of submission of a proposal and the need to timely review proposals for procedural deficiencies.
+Mr. Gerber discussed key practical points relating to the shareholder proposal process, such as the need for companies to have effective procedures in place for forwarding incoming shareholder proposals to appropriate personnel — especially given the increase in remote working — to ensure the timely review of proposals for procedural deficiencies.